41hulk/41hulk/README.md

 ### About Me 👨‍💻

 I'm a tech enthusiast experienced in leveraging agile frameworks to provide a robust synopsis for high level overviews.
-Iterative approaches to corporate strategy foster collaborative thinking to further the overall value proposition.
-Furthermore eager to learn and delivering at a fast pace.
+I aim to develop iterative approaches as a corporate strategy, and also strive to foster collaborative thinking.
+Furthermore, I am eager to learn and deliver at a fast pace.

 - 📫 You can reach out to me by:
   [![Email](https://img.shields.io/badge/--gmail?label=Gmail&logo=Gmail&style=social)](mailto:gntare2@gmail.com)